 Freetown Christiania is Copenhagen’s alternative neighbourhood.
 Christiania is a mix of homemade houses, workshops, art galleries, music venues, cheap and organic eateries, and beautiful nature.
 It is still a society within a society.
 The area is open to the public – even with guided tours, run by the local Christianites.

 Frederiksberg is a fashionable part of Copenhagen with excellent shopping opportunities and green spaces.
 It is more posh than Nørrebro and Vesterbro, and the people living here are usually older and more established.
 Main street through Frederiksberg is Gammel Kongevej aka King's Road.
 Shopping is great here with many clothing shops as well as sushi restaurants, cafes and deli's.

-Broad boulevards, delicacies, design shops, green oases and Copenhagen's most famous statue.
-The neighbourhood of Østerbro in Copenhagen, also known as Copenhagen Ø, is somewhat posh and at the same time completely down to earth. Østerbro is located north of Copenhagen city centre.
-It is one of Copenhagen's most attractive residential areas, especially for families with kids - or dogs.
+Broad boulevards, delicacies, design shops, green oases and Copenhagen's most famous statue. Østerbro in somewhat posh and at the same time completely down to earth.
+Located north of Copenhagen city centre, Østerbro is also one of Copenhagen's most attractive residential areas, especially for families with kids - or dogs.

 We love them.
 The streets of Copenhagen.
 With their charm and distinct flavour.
 In the inner city we like to stroll down Stræderne with its relaxed atmosphere, small shops and historic houses.
 Heading out for shopping or wine and cocktails we go to Vesterbro.
 The Meatpacking District is great for both dining and a night out on the town.
 Think somewhat artsy, lots of students and great atmosphere.
 The same can be said for Istedgade where you will find great shopping as well.